 Much has been said of the threat of extinction of endangered flora and fauna - valuable medicinal plants such as ginseng, as well as the iconic giant pandas, snow leopards, and blue whales that the public generally associates with wildlife conservation.
 Not much has been said of the third element in this triad - the funga.
-Simply put, the amount of attention given to this kingdom of life is disproportionate when considering that fungi are keystone species underlying every ecosystem and contributing to its proper functioning, and unfortunately, they too are in decline.
+Simply put, the amount of attention given to this kingdom of life is disproportionate when considering that fungi are keystone species underlying every ecosystem and play vital roles in nutrient cycling, and unfortunately, they too are threatened.

 Now, this number isn’t low because fungi are immune to ecological disruption, it is low because very little attention has been put on fungi in the first place.
-The good news is that much work is being done by conservationists, mycologists, and the IUCN across Europe to gain a more accurate perspective.
-Whilst red-listing is scant outside of this continent, many mainland European countries such as Poland, Germany, Switzerland, and Sweden are mobilising their efforts to document fungal populations in earnest.
+The good news is that much work is being done by conservationists, mycologists, and the IUCN across the world to gain a more accurate perspective.
+Whilst red-listing isn’t as prolific outside of Europe, many mainland European countries such as Poland, Germany, Switzerland, and Sweden are mobilising their efforts to document fungal populations in earnest.

-To illustrate why fungal conservation ought to be more prominent in our collective conversations, let’s take the example of the Lion’s Mane mushroom (Hericium erinaceous), whose status is of concern in the UK.
-To anyone who has ever come across this mushroom in the wild, and saw this snow-white ball of filaments cascading downwards like pom-poms high up in the branches of beech trees knows the gentle beauty, and almost alien nature of this fungus.
+To illustrate why fungal conservation ought to be more prominent in our collective conversations, let’s take the example of the Lion’s Mane mushroom (Hericium erinaceus), a threatened medicinal fungus here in the UK.
+To anyone who has ever come across this mushroom in the wild and saw this snow-white ball of filaments cascading downwards like pom-poms high up in the branches of old beech trees knows the gentle beauty, and almost alien nature of this fungus.

 Considered a gourmet mushroom that tastes like lobster, its fruiting body also bestows medicinal benefits to its consumer from the neuro-regenerative compounds it contains.
 These compounds - known as Nerve Growth Factors - have been shown to stimulate nerve cell growth and improve cognitive impairment in humans, as well as reversing the effects of amyloid plaque formation in the brain (a symptom of Alzheimer’s disease) in animal trials.
 As the medical industry braces itself for a rise in Alzheimer’s cases from the baby boomer generation in the coming years, much is stirring as to how this plaque-ridden problem is going to be handled, but precious fungi such as Lion’s Mane may help bring us closer to a solution.

 Bear in mind, this is only one example of an important mushroom that is slipping through the biosphere’s fingers.
 There are still dozens of known, and countless unknown mushrooms with medicinal properties that humans haven’t even begun to research.
-What fungal treasures are we losing without realising?
-What medical, agricultural, or ecological revolutions are we letting slide into oblivion without even realising?
+What fungal treasures have we lost in the last few decades?
+What medical, agricultural, or ecological revolutions are we letting slide into oblivion without so much as a thought or consideration of their existence?
 We can no longer afford to ignore the fungi.

-On September 13th, 2018, I had the opportunity to attend a two-day symposium at the Royal Botanical Gardens, Kew, and the theme of it was The State of the World’s Fungi.
-This was in celebration of the release of a new report - the first of its kind - on the global status of fungi, and it paints a picture of a hidden fungal world that interpenetrates daily human life without many of us even realising.
+On September 13th, 2018, I had the opportunity to attend a two-day symposium at the Royal Botanical Gardens, Kew, and the theme of it was the State of the World’s Fungi.
+This was in celebration of the release of a new report - the first of its kind - on the global status of fungi, and it paints a picture of a hidden fungal world that interpenetrates daily human life.

-From our evolutionary kinship to fungi, to their everyday use in the production of foods, pharmaceuticals, and industrial enzymes, the quiet prevalence of fungi is showcased brilliantly through this report, and the symposium itself was nothing short of awe-inspiring.
-With mycologists from across the globe gathering in one place to share their passion for these creatures, it became clear to me that mycology is a megascience waiting for its time to shine.
+From our evolutionary kinship to fungi, to their everyday use in the production of foods, medicines, and industrial enzymes, the quiet ubiquity of fungi is showcased brilliantly through this report, and the symposium itself was nothing short of awe-inspiring.
+With expert mycologists from across the globe gathering in one place to share their passion for these organisms, it became clear to me that mycology is a megascience waiting for its time to shine.

 This report, and the mycological work at the Botanical Gardens represents a sea change in our view of ecology, and the roles that fungi play in weaving the circle of life.
-The mycophobia that has been present for so many centuries in the Western world is beginning to crumble, as more and more citizens are becoming more ecologically-aware and mycologically-literate.
+The mycophobia that has been present for so many centuries in the Western world is beginning to wane, as more and more citizens are becoming more ecologically aware and mycologically literate.